robertdebock/learn-terraform/ADVANCED/5-best-practices-solution.md

 5. Nothing is variable, `variables.tf` is missing.
 6. No output is shown on `apply`. (`outputs.tf`)

-Bonus: An ssh-key in a public repository is never a good idea.
+Bonus: (In the `three` branch) An ssh-key in a public repository is never a good idea.